google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 See {{verify_inclusion}} for an outline of how to use the `inclusion` output.

-## Retrieve Merkle Inclusion Proof, Signed Tree Head and Consistency Proof by Leaf Hash {#get-all-by-hash}
+## Retrieve Merkle Inclusion Proof, STH and Consistency Proof by Leaf Hash {#get-all-by-hash}

 GET \<Base URL>/ct/v2/get-all-by-hash